shizhi8302/gitskills/README.md

 # gitskills
-creating a new branch is quick sometimes
+creating a new branch is quick &simple sometimes